domofactor/SeishunSpirit/_posts/2015-12-12-managing-secrets-in-chef.md

 ##How does Chef Vault work?
 When a chef client first registers with the chef server, it creates authentication using a private/public keypair.
 After registration, the public key is copied over to the Chef Server for subsequent uses when running Chef Client.

-Chef Vault Encrypts the data it using the client's public key.
+Chef Vault encrypts the data it using the client's public key.
 Then, each client decrypts by using its own private key.

 ##What is bad with Chef Vault?
-This overall seems like a gread solution, since it takes some pieces that Chef already has been using, and helps solve the key management problem.
-However, there are 2 main issue with Chef Vault.
+This overall seems like a gread solution, since it takes some pieces that Chef already has been using and helps solve the key management problem.
+However, in my opinion there are 2 main issue with Chef Vault.

 ###1.
 Scaling
 If I have 2 clients, then encrypt my databag using their public keys.
 Both of my clients are happy and can decrypt with no issues.

-However, if I add a 3rd client, it wasn't around when I originally encryped the JSON data. so, that client won't be able to decrypt properly.

-To fix this, now we need to re-encrypt the databag to allow the 3rd client to successfully decrypt the data.
+However, if I add a 3rd client that wasnt around when I originally encryped the JSON data.
+That client won't be able to decrypt properly.
+So, now we need to re-encrypt the databag to allow the 3rd client to successfully decrypt the data.

 ###2.
 Least Privilege
 If you have more than one databag, all of a sudden you have one keypair encrypting/decrypting multiple databags.